sasankm/Calculator/README.md

 - clone or download the zip
 - open calculator in your IDE
-- open cmd or terimanl in that particular IDE
+- open cmd or terminal in that particular IDE
 - In 1st termianl or cmd type:
 -        1.cd calculator-client
          2.npm install